indepndnt/admitted/README.md

-# WebFetch
+# Admitted
+_/ədˈmɪtɪd/ verb : allowed entry (as to a place, fellowship, or privilege)_

 This project is brand new.
 The API is 100% guaranteed to change.
-Also the name.

 This library aims to make automating tasks that require authentication on web sites simpler.
 In general it would